devald-web/devald-web/README.md

 <p align="justify">Hello! 👋🏻 I'm Aldhair, a passionate and proactive fullstack web developer. 🧙‍♂️.
 I completed my secondary education in Peru and I am currently pursuing a technical degree in Software Engineering with a focus on AI 🍃.</p>

 <p align="justify">✨ I have a keen interest in learning new technologies and staying active in the tech community.
-While I have a understanding of various technologies, my intermediate skills lie in Python, HTML, CSS, and JavaScript ✨. </p>
+While I have a understanding of various technologies, my intermediate skills lie in HTML, CSS, and JavaScript ✨. </p>

-<p align="justify">👀️ Currently, I'm doing my internship at UnderC0de, an Argentine NGO.
+<p align="justify">👀️ Currently, I'm doing my internship at Escuela de Postgrado - UNAP.
 I also completed a Java/Spring bootcamp.
-However, it sparked my interest, and I plan to dive deeper into Java and Spring after mastering ReactJS, NextJS, and React Native.</p>
+However, it sparked my interest, and I plan to dive deeper into Java and Spring after mastering React, Nextjs, and UX/UI</p>

 <p align="justify">I will be showcasing my most ambitious full-stack projects here.
 Stay tuned for updates and feel free to explore my work!</p>